tiffanyttran/personalwebsite/readme.txt

 *** 3. How long it took you to complete the assignment *** It took me a few weeks to create the majority of the website as I had to self learn html and css a few months back.
-It took me about two days to adjust the portfolio and solve all the errors that were revealed through the validity and accessibility checkers.
+It took me about three days to adjust the portfolio and solve all the errors that were revealed through the validity and accessibility checkers.

-*** 4. A list of urls of the online resources you consulted *** https://www.w3schools.com/html/default.asp - used to learn html https://www.w3schools.com/css/default.asp - used to learn css https://www.w3schools.com/howto/howto_js_tabs.asp - building tabs using javascript

-*** 5. A list of classmates or other individuals you consulted *** I did not consult with any individuals or classmates with this assignment.

 Bad value 100% for attribute width on element iframe: Expected a digit but saw % instead Because width attributes does not use % it uses digits like width='100', means 100px. if you want to apply 100% width on image, use CSS
 Oct 5, 2022